Have you tried to learn to work online from home? Or are you planning to shift to remote work to spend more time with your family?

 What are the platforms available to learn how to work online from home?

-Although there are plenty of work from home jobs, it will be challenging if you don’t have the skills and knowledge that is sought after by employers.
-We will be sharing with you some of the websites that offer courses on the skills you may need, and the best of all, most of them are free.
+Although there are plenty of work-from-home jobs, it will be challenging if you don’t have the skills and knowledge sought after by employers.
+We will be sharing with you some of the websites that offer courses on the skills you may need, and best of all, most of them are free.

-Here are the available learning platforms to help you be equipped with knowledge and skills for your desired work from home job.
+Here are the available learning platforms to help you learn skills for your desired work-from-home job.

 3. Google Digital Garage

 Alison has been around for a while and has over 13 million courses over the years.
-This learning platform is different from LinkedIn learning and Udemy because it doesn’t offer its own courses.
+This learning platform is different from LinkedIn Learning and Udemy because it doesn’t own its procedures.
 Alison gathers all the online resources about a topic and compiles them to make a course.
 Some of the course categories are IT, business, languages, humanities, web development, design, and much more.

 5. FaceBook Blueprint